- This is part of a Limited Edition of 300 (all versions included), and is available for €1650.

 - For each watch sold, MER-AIR-TERRE has agreed to donate a 10% to the Sea Rescuers association.

-- This Special Edition will go on sale on May 22nd, 2019, at 12 noon.
-You will be able to personalise your watch with your first and last names or with text of your choice, up to 16 characters in length.
+- You will be able to personalise your watch with your first and last names or with text of your choice, up to 16 characters in length.

-- Also, and in order to thank them for their solidarity and or the contributions they make on a daily basis, MER-AIR-TERRE is pleased to offer a preferential price to volunteer members of the SNSM as well as to donors presenting their 2019 membership donor card.
+- Also, and in order to thank them for their solidarity and or the contributions they make on a daily basis, MER-AIR-TERRE is pleased to offer, until the end of September, a preferential price to volunteer members of the SNSM.

 - Delivery in December 2019.

 THE COMPRESSOR WATCH